pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 Reload your webapp, and now when you visit your site, you should see the expected startup page, with its little rocket and message saying "The install worked successfully!
 Congratulations!".

+You can now follow along with the rest of Part 1 of the official tutorial, more or less from the **Creating the Polls app** section onwards, using the tab with your Bash console, and another tab for editing files perhaps.

 ## Writing your first Django app, Part 2